FAQ

 How can I add images to my nodes?

 It's possible to add images to your nodes in Polinode.
 If you are using Excel to upload your network all you need to do is include a column in your nodes worksheet with the column heading "imageurl".
 The values in this column should then include a URL linking to the image you want to appear on your node.
-One thing to bear in mind is that the URL you use needs to have the appropriate permissions set so that the image can be accessed from the polinode.com domain (this is called CORS).
-There are a few different ways of ensuring this:
+If you need to include node images using JSON please refer to the API documentation.

 How can I apply the values of a calculated metric to the nodes of another Network?